Learn how to utilize and navigate the Community Tool Box, an internet-based resource for building healthier communities. |

 Upon arrival at any desired section, the reader will find this list of choices:

 Main Section -- the text of the section with these components: What (a clear description of the skill), Why (rationales or descriptions of consequences for using or not using the skill), When (the conditions under which the skills should or should not be used), and How (descriptions of the discrete behaviors that constitute desired performance).
-Main Section also contains a Resources list that details sources of information, contacts, and related websites.
+The Main Section also contains a Resources list that details sources of information, contacts, and related websites.

-Examples -- specific illustrations of real-world illustrations or stories of using the skill that reflect varied issues or concerns (e.g., substance use, child and youth development, urban community development) and places or contexts (e.g., urban, rural; specific ethnic or cultural communities)
+Examples -- specific illustrations of real-world illustrations or stories of using the skill that reflects varied issues or concerns (e.g., substance use, child and youth development, urban community development) and places or contexts (e.g., urban, rural; specific ethnic or cultural communities)

 PowerPoint -- ready-to-use summaries of the section useful in providing training and technical assistance.